selab-hcmus/AI_City_2020/track1-multi-intersection-counting/README.md

 Source code for Detector is built based on [CenterNet](https://github.com/xingyizhou/CenterNet.git)

-Source code for tracking car is built based on iou tracking of [High-Speed Tracking-by-Detection Without Using Image Information](https://github.com/bochinski/iou-tracker)
+Source code for tracking car is built based on IoU tracking of [High-Speed Tracking-by-Detection Without Using Image Information](https://github.com/bochinski/iou-tracker)

 ### Contact Information